nasa/COTS-Star-Tracker/docs/3-camera_configuration.md

 method may be the next best option.

 To use the run_tetra_cal.py script:
-1. Capture images of stars with your camera set in its final configuration (focus, aperture, etc.)
+1. Capture images of stars with your camera set in its final configuration (focus, aperture, etc.).
     * Ensure you can discern more than 5 stars in each photo and capture enough photos to ensure there are stars across the entire field of view
 1. Update the 'USER INPUT' section of run_tetra_cal.py
     * Point the script to the location of the aforementioned images, optionally including a darkframe.